 If youre planning on driving a car or renting a moped or motorbike overseas, check out the AAs comprehensive country by country advice on driving overseas or the FCO road safety widget.
 Rules change, so before every holiday make sure you check speed limits, the correct side to drive, overtaking etiquette, headlight settings, seat belt requirements, and the right kit to carry.
 And dont risk drinking alcohol at all when driving overseas.

-Give your hire car the once-over and make sure that it holds the right compulsory equipment.
+Whether you are driving to France or hiring a car upon arrival in Spain, give your hire car the once-over and make sure that it holds the right compulsory equipment.
 If youre driving your own car, get kitted out with the correct GB stickers, reflective jackets, warning triangle, first aid kit and so on for the country you are visiting - using the trusty AA guide above.

 Don't waste money hiring a sat nav when you're away - buy an app that uses the GPS on your smartphone, or take your sat nav from home.